Doctor9971/Customer-Calls-Trend/README.md

 The repository is structured as follows:

 - The data folder contains the original dataset used for the analysis.
-- The charts folder includes Excel files with charts and visualizations for each aspect of the analysis.
+- The charts folder includes Excel files with charts and visualizations and dashboard for each aspect of the analysis.
 - The reports & future suggestions folder contains detailed reports for each analysis aspect, providing in-depth insights and interpretations.
 - The README.md file (this file) provides an overview of the project, analysis, and repository structure.